punch-mission/punch-5-meeting/README.md

 This repository includes the following materials:

-- *slides.pdf*: slides from Chris Lowder that were presented at the meeting
+- *lowder_slides.pdf*: slides from Chris Lowder that were presented at the meeting about how to use the data
+- *hughes_premeeting_slides.pdf*: slides from Marcus Hughes introducing the SOC at the premeeting
 - *guide.ipynb*: a notebook that explains how to utilize PUNCH data
 - *requirements.txt*: the Python packages used by the notebook
 - *example_data/*: a few files to explore the data with